aws-rafams/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/interfaces/FoundationModelParsingStategyProps.md

 > `readonly` **parsingModel**: `IModel`

-The Foundational Model to use for parsing
+The Foundational Model to use for parsing such as Claude 3 Sonnet v1.

 ***